Skip to content

 2. Your current password.

-Plus a browser confirm dialog on click, which you dismiss before anything actually happens.
+Plus a browser confirm dialog on click — you must confirm it before anything actually happens.

 What happens on deletion